Mswati III: Family and succession

-As of 2024 the king had eleven wives in polygamous marriage and was thought to have twenty children.
-The first two wives are chosen for him by the national councillors.
+As of 2024, Mswati had eleven wives in polygamous marriage and was thought to have twenty children.
+The first two wives were chosen for him by national councillors.
 There are complex rules on succession.
 Traditionally the king is chosen through his mother as represented in the Swazi saying Inkhosi, yinkhosi ngenina, meaning "a king is king through his mother".

 Controversies

-Mswati's reign has brought some changes in the government and political transformation.
-However, critics such as the People's United Democratic Movement (PUDEMO) believe that these changes are solely aimed at strengthening and perpetuating the traditional order.
-His attendance at the May 2012 Sovereign Monarchs lunch, to celebrate the Diamond Jubilee of Queen Elizabeth II, caused some controversy, given criticisms of his regime's human rights record.
+Mswati's reign has seen a number of constitutional and governmental changes, including the adoption of the 2005 constitution.
+Critics, including the People's United Democratic Movement (PUDEMO) have argued that these changes were intended to strengthen and perpetuate the traditional order.
+His attendance at the May 2012 Sovereign Monarchs lunch, to celebrate the Diamond Jubilee of Queen Elizabeth II, drew criticism from human rights campaigners over concerns about his government's human rights record.

-Mswati's reign has been criticized for its several alleged human rights violations.
-His regime has been accused of using torture and excessive force to control the masses as well as blatant discrimination against various dissenting groups.
-His regime has been accused of extrajudicial killings by his forces, along with arbitrary arrests, detentions, and unwarranted searches and seizures of homes and property.
-His government has restricted freedom of speech, assembly and association, and has harassed activists and journalists.
-The government has reportedly targeted the LGBT community, labour leaders, and activists against child labour, among other groups.
-The courts took little or no action to punish Mswati's actions or the officials who committed the abuses.
+Human rights reports by the United States Department of State have documented allegations of abuses by security forces during Mswati's reign, including torture, excessive use of force, extrajudicial killings, arbitrary arrest and detention, and unlawful searches and seizures of homes and property.
+The reports also described restrictions on freedom of speech, assembly and association, harassment of activists and journalists, and discrimination against groups including LGBT people, labour leaders and campaigners against child labour.
+According to the reports, the courts took little or no action against officials responsible for abuses.

-Mswati has been accused of kidnapping women he desires to marry.
-In addition, in 2000 he allegedly called for a parliamentary meeting to debate if HIV-positive people should be "sterilized and branded".
+Mswati has faced accusations in international media that women were abducted to become his wives, most prominently in the case of Zena Mahlangu.
+In 2000, he was reported to have called for parliament to debate whether HIV-positive people should be "sterilized and branded".